Brand Name

 Pediatric

-Appropriate studies have not been performed on the relationship of age to the effects of lomitapide in the pediatric population.
+Appropriate studies have not been performed on the relationship of age to the effects of lomitapide in children younger than 2 years of age.
 Safety and efficacy have not been established.

 Geriatric